-In order to use the sediment formulae criterion in UNCLOS Article 76, we need a data set containing the sediment thickness.
-This data set can be based on seismic data.
-This tutorial has some exercises which cover the basics for working with seismic data.
+In order to use the sediment formula criterion in UNCLOS Article 76, we need a data set containing the sediment thickness; a sediment profile.
+The seismic line interpreted in the previous tutorial is stored with milliseconds as a z coordinate, not meters.
+In order to compute a sediment thickness in meters, we need to do a depth conversion.
+This tutorial has some exercises which cover the basics for working with seismic data and velocites in depth conversion.